DanielDanielsson/eslint-plugin-typescript-sort/README.md

 ```
 ### Option 2

-Enable all rules with defaults in `.eslintrc`
+Enable all rules with recommended config:

 ```json
 {